SHA256di/moodboard-to-music/README.md

 ## About Me

-Hi, I'm Shawdi — a creative technologist with a background in software engineering, digital media, and community organizing.
+Hi, I'm Shawdi — a creative technologist with a background in computer science, linguistics, and digital media.
 I enjoy building emotionally resonant tools and products that live between media, accessibility, and technology.
-This project is part of my exploration into product management and cross-platform creativity.
+This project is part of my exploration into AI, product management, and cross-platform creativity.

 ## Privacy Policy